-Successful product manager incentive compensation plans are very challenging to design and implement.
-Bonuses, or other forms of incentive compensation, are intended to motivate individuals and organizations to achieve key goals and objectives.
+Successful product manager incentive compensation plans are hard to put in place.
 Incentive compensation plans are one of the ways that enterprises express their value and priorities.
-Regrettably, most product manager incentive compensation plans fail to do that.
-Bonuses tend to fall into the category of ‘it’s nice to have’ but they rarely inspire product managers to perform at the highest levels.
-This post reviews product manager compensation basics, alignment, and suggested best practices.
+Unfortunately, most product manager incentive compensation plans fail to do that.
+Bonuses tend to fall into the category of ‘“it’s nice to have”.
+They rarely inspire product managers to perform at the highest levels.

 An annual survey from the Pragmatic Institute does a good job of painting a picture of product manager compensation: